mo7amed3la2/rabbitmq-nodejs-php/README.md

 # rabbitmq-nodejs-php

 ## About Code
-An Implementaion of rabbitmq using nodejs and php.
+An Implementaion of RabbitMQ using Node.js and PHP.